pavanrshankar/ParallelFPMining/README.md

 Details
 ====
-Aim of this demo is to introduce to libraries exposed by Apache Spark(Spark SQL,Spark Mlib) and not focus on solution.
-Data size included in the demo is small, used for testing purposes.
+Aim of this project is to implement Frquent Pattern Mining algorithm parallely and Grouping by Map-Reduce using Apache Spark.